-- 1. Open the WebGUI. - 2.
-Click the Physical tab. - 3.
-Under Secure Setting.
+- 1. Open the WebGUI.

+- 2. Click the Physical tab.

+- 3. Click the Enclosure# tab.

+- 4. Under Secure Setting.
 Enter the password a second time for the Confirm field.
-The password length is 8-32 digits, and there is no limit to the valid complexity of the password. - 4.
-Set the password and click Enable Security to enable the AIC Security.
+The password length is 8-32 digits, and there is no limit to the valid complexity of the password.

+- 5. Set the password and click Enable Security to enable the AIC Security.

 Secure Setting

 Password: •••••

-Confirm: ••••• Ŷ
+Confirm: Ŷ

 Enable Security